 Thought X: Fictions and Hypotheticals

-Featuring Sandra Alland, Annie Clarkson, Marie Louise Cookson, Frank Cottrell Boyce, Claire Dean, Zoe Gilbert, Andy Hedgecock, Annie Kirby, Anneliese Mackintosh, Adam Marek, Adam Roberts, Sarah Schofield, Ian Watson & Margaret Wilkinson
+Featuring Sandra Alland, Annie Clarkson, Marie Louise Cookson, Claire Dean, Zoe Gilbert, Andy Hedgecock, Robin Ince, Annie Kirby, Anneliese Mackintosh, Adam Marek, Adam Roberts, Sarah Schofield, Ian Watson & Margaret Wilkinson

-Featuring leading scientists acting as consultants on the stories, and writing scientific afterwords, bringing the theory featured in the stories to life.
+Featuring leading scientists acting as consultants on the stories, and writing scientific afterwords, bringing the theory featured in the stories to life, including Prof. Sarah Bridle (Jodrell Bank), Prof. Jonathan Wolff and Prof. Frank Jackson (the inventor of the 'Mary's Room' thought experiment).

 Science is always telling stories.
 Whether in the creation myths of evolution or the Big Bang, or in the eureka moments of science history, narrative – just as much as metaphor – is a key tool in the scientist’s surprisingly literary toolkit.
 Perhaps the most interesting use of story is the thought experiment, the intuition pump, that draws on the most instinctive parts of the imagination to crack otherwise perplexing problems.